Vlkodlak148/RoleChat/README.md

 # RoleChat

-An CB 1.4.6 plugin that adds custom sub-nick to the chat
+RoleChat is a CraftBukkit plugin that adds **role-based chat formatting** using bPermissions.